DS-100/DS-100.github.io/fa21faq.md

 **A.** We are still developing the schedule and logistics; we will post a complete version by the first day of class.

 ---
+**Q. Where can I find links to the class textbook and other relevant resources? **

+**A.** The [class resources page](https://ds100.org/fa21/resources) has these links, don't hesitate to make suggestions by filing an issue on the [class repository](https://github.com/DS-100/fa21/tree/gh-pages) (or even better, propose a new pull request with your additions!)

+---
 **Q. Where is the Class Piazza?**

 **A.** [Here](https://piazza.com/class/kqsiwfz12g0482).
 If your question isn't answered here, please try Piazza next before emailing the instructors.